Causal perturbative QED and white noise: Product operation. Wick theorem for products

 where in this sum $\kappa'_{{}_{l',m'}},\kappa''_{{}_{l'',m''}}$ range over the kernels respectively of the operators

 and

-and where the contractios $\otimes_k$ are performed upon all $k$ pairs of spin-momenta variables in which the first variable in the pair corresponds to an annihilation operator variable and the second one to the creation operator variable or \emph{vice versa}.
+and where the contractios $\kappa'_{{}_{l',m'}}(\phi) \otimes_{k} \kappa''_{{}_{l'',m''}}(\varphi)$ are performed upon all $k$ pairs of spin-momenta variables which can be contracted, in which the first variable in the pair lies among the last $m'$ variables in $\kappa'_{{}_{l',m'}}(\phi)$ and corresponds to an annihilation operator variable and the second one lies upon the first $l''$ variables in $\kappa''_{{}_{l'',m''}}(\varphi)$ and corresponds to the creation operator variable of \emph{the same free field}.
 All these contractions are given by absolutely convergent sums/integrals with respect to the contracted variables.
 After the contraction, the kernels should be symmetrized in Boson spin-momentum variables and antisymmetrized in the Fermion spin-momentum variables in order to keep one-to-one correspondence between the kernels and operators.

 \begin{twr} If all free fields in the Wick products $W_i(x_i)$ are massive, then the Wick decomposition of the operator product (\ref{Wicki(xi)...Wick(xn)NormalKernelDecomposition}) is equal to finite sum of integral kernel operators which belong to